 Make sure to let your current employer know that you will be leaving.
 Ensure they understand that you must stay with them until your new sponsorship is secured.
 Transitioning between jobs is always tricky.
 But keeping your old job until your new sponsorship comes through will help you maintain a steady income and employment.

-When it comes to skilled worker visa change employer, the first few weeks can be a little stressful.
+The first few weeks can be a little stressful when it comes to changing a skilled worker’s visa employer.
 But you’ll settle in soon enough.

 Just take it one step at a time.
 Focus on what might be different.
 But remember, there will always be something familiar to help you adapt to your new work environment.
 The most important thing is to know what UK immigration rules are and how they apply to your situation.

-It doesn’t make sense to choose a new job without making sure that the requirements for staying in the UK through your skilled worker visa still stand.
+It doesn’t make sense to choose a new job without ensuring that the requirements for staying in the UK through your skilled worker visa still stand.